Does Turmeric Help Repair Skin Barrier? Science Explained

 How does turmeric repair the skin barrier?

-Curcumin works mainly by reducing chronic inflammation.
-Inflammation is a major cause of ongoing barrier damage.
+Curcumin works mainly by soothing chronic irritation.
+Ongoing irritation is a major cause of barrier damage.

-Curcumin's antioxidant properties also protect barrier fats from oxidative damage.
+Curcumin's antioxidant properties also protect barrier fats from environmental damage.
 It may support enzymes that make ceramides.

-These combined effects create optimal conditions for your skin to repair itself.
+These combined effects create conditions for your skin to repair itself.
 Learn more about curcumin.

 How long does it take for turmeric to repair skin barrier?